 Thank you for your advice.
 I have 6 20 foot evergreens 100 feet from the back of my yard.
 This is my 1st year feeding birds and I enjoy watching them daily through my high powered binoculars.
 I have 4 double hook Shepard hooks with feeders set up as well as a heated bird bath.
 I have 2 squirrel proof feeders, 1 tube feeder, 2 open tray feeders and 1 dome covered feeder, plus 2 suet feeders.
 Everything was going great I would see all kinds of woodpeckers, cardinals, and and typical small birds in an Illinois backyard and was loving it.
 Now the starlings have taken over.
 I read to switch to black oil sunflower seed, but they have been eating that.
 I placed in she’ll peanuts out and they are eating those, they even eat the plain suet, striped sunflower seeds, safflower seeds, they are evil!
 They come every morning and wipe my open tray feeders out, dirty up and pretty much empty the heated bird bath, then they sit on my 6foot fence just behind the feeding area to intimidate any squirrels or songbirds that dare enter this area.
 I need your help!
 The only thing I have tried are your caged feeders.
 QUESTION!?
 SHOULD I REMOVE WATER FROM THE BIRD BATH TO DISCOURAGE THEM?
 Besides the caged tube feeder and that trough feeder and switching to the striped sunflower seeds and safflower seeds strictly what else can I do?
 How long will it take for those nasty birds to go away?
 In the mean time how do I feed my cardinals and Doves?
 They strictly eat off the ground, they never go to the feeders.
 It’s only in the single digits here and in the negative digits at night.
 I want my songbirds to have food and water soon without being hassled by those aggressive bad birds.
-Thank you!

 Our Sped Science class has enjoyed watching all your birds that come to your feeders.
 We view every morning at appropriately 9:45 CST.
 We try to identify the different ones.
 Thank you so much for putting this live stream.
 We would like to know what bird you feel is the most unique?
 We also are curious about the temperature.